Search Articles

 How to Plan Your Pet Trust and Appoint Your Trustee

 You must identify and receive permission from the person you want to serve as your trustee.
 And you may want to identify a successor trustee if your pet outlives your first choice.
-(Read more in this article about how to choose the right person as a trustee.)
+(Read more in another article about how to choose the right person as a trustee.)

 You may need to establish multiple pet trusts for certain types of companion animals.
 For example, care and expenses for horses and dogs can be markedly different from many other companion animals.